axelvaldez/radical-companies/_posts/RADICAL COMPANIES/EN/2022-03-16-RADICAL-COMPANIES-impatient.markdown

   </ul>
   <p>Unlike in a <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> business, a hierarchy is not imposed in a co-managed company.
 The hierarchies that do emerge are dynamic, fluid, and shaped by what's needed and by the people involved.</p>
   <div id="fnref1"> </div>
    <p>Unlike in a FIAT business, a hierarchy is not imposed in a co-managed company.
 Hierarchies that do emerge are dynamic, fluid, and shaped by what's needed, by the people involved, and a particular time.
 “An organism constantly changes.
 The cells develop, die and are replaced.
-It adapts to the current environment or goes away. … The org chart is insufficient.”<sup><a href="#fn1" rel="footnote">1</a></sup></p>
+It adapts to the current environment or goes away. … The org chart is insufficient.”<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup></p>
  <h2 style="font-size:30px; font-family:Courier New, monospace; ">Alignment Must Be Explicit and Transparent</h2>
   <p>In order to create a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company, we first need to be explicit about the company’s IMPACT  (<em>i.e.</em>, <em>what for</em>), its PURPOSE (<em>i.e.</em> why), and MISSION (<em>e.g.</em>,its <em>what</em>, <em>how</em>, and <em>when</em>).
 You might call them something different or you might lump tje, in different ways.
 No matter, they have to be explicit and completely open and accessible to everyone.</p>
   <p>The three-finger Scout Salute<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup> is a good mnemonic for it,</p>